-We thank out guest columnist, Dr. Rosenna Bakari, PhD.
-Dr. Bakari has provided instruction for TCI participants on A Clinician's Use of Online Forums and Social Media to Provide Support and Healing, which is available as an Online Self-Study and offers 1.5 CEs.
-And she will be presenting a live webinar on the topic of Empowerment at the 2023 Summit -- course details can be found here.
+We thank out guest columnist, Dr. Rosenna Bakari, Ph.D.
+Dr. Bakari has provided courses for TCI participants on A Clinician's Use of Online Forums and Social Media to Provide Support and Healing and Applying The Empowerment Curriculum Model to Benefit Clients, which are available as Online Self-Studies and offer 1.5 CEs each.

 About Dr. Bakari:

 Dr. Bakari, a Philadelphia native, is an empowerment expert psychologist.
 Her professional background varies from working as a drug recovery counselor to training preservice teachers and counselors.
 In 2010, she founded Talking Trees, Inc., the only international organization that focuses exclusively on empowering adults who experienced sexual abuse before the age of 18.
 She developed the Living Openly Model of Advocacy and Support based on her work with survivors worldwide.
 In a world that requires survivors’ silence, the model supports survivors who choose to heal by living openly.